-Dagger Law is dedicated to developing a cost conscious approach specifically designed to assist farmers and landowners with all aspects of the law that impact the agriculture industry.
+Dagger Law is dedicated to developing a cost conscious approach specifically designed to assist farmers, agribusiness owners, and landowners with all aspects of the law that impact the agriculture industry.

 Since the founding of our firm, back in 1902 nearly all of the partners and attorneys, at Dagger Law, grew up around small towns in Central Ohio.
-Having been raised on county fairs, farm fresh produce, and an appreciation for agriculture based economies, our attorneys understand the importance of our farming and landowner neighbors.We recognize that farms and farmers are the lifeblood of our community, and that farmers and landowners face unique legal issues across broad areas of law.
+Having been raised on county fairs, farm fresh produce, and an appreciation for agriculture based economies, our attorneys understand the importance of our farming, agribusiness, and landowner neighbors.We recognize that farms and farmers are the lifeblood of our community, and that farmers, agribusiness owners, and landowners face unique legal issues across broad areas of law.

-At its core, Central Ohio is comprised of farming communities.
-Here and across the state, our farms drive our economy, health and nutrition, and even our conservation initiatives.
-Our Agricultural Law attorneys are constantly providing our clients with updates to legal and tax issues that impact Fairfield County farmers and landowners because the laws impacting farms are constantly shifting.
+At its core, Central Ohio is comprised of farming and agricultural communities.
+Here, and across the state, our farms drive our economy, health & nutrition, and even our environmental conservation initiatives.
+Our Agricultural Law attorneys constantly provide our clients with updates to legal and tax issues that impact Fairfield County farmers, agribusiness owners, and landowners because the laws impacting farms are constantly shifting.
 Whether those laws impact a farm set up as an LLC, a family business, an individual’s taxes, or parents planning to pass a legacy to their children, you can be assured that Dagger Law Agricultural Attorneys are watching out for our clients.
 Regardless of where you are located in Central and Southeastern Ohio, we have you covered.
-Check out the nearest location to you by clicking HERE
+Check out the nearest location to you by clicking Our Locations Page

 Agricultural Law consists of: